c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: Right.

 **Professor David Heymann**: The second thing, it reproduced deep in the lungs, and therefore was very difficult to transmit.
-There had to be really deep coughing and close contact with others.
+There had to be really deep coughing and :outline:`close contact` with others.
 Finally, there was a willingness of the world at that time to work together, and so countries agreed not to travel to places where there were uncontrolled outbreaks of SARS Coronavirus 1, which included Singapore, Hong Kong --

 **Counsel Inquiry**: Yes.